ConstraintLayout/constraintlayout.github.io/basics/guidelines.md

 Once we have a guideline set up we can adjust its posistion by simple dragging the line (as opposed to the type indicator):

 ![Position Guideline](../assets/images/basics/guideline_position.gif)

+It is worth noting that the `Guideline` will snap to certain posistions - at either of the default keylines (offset 8dp from either edge), and at 50% of the parent width.
+You can see that happening in the example.

 #### Using guidelines